Car Insurance Explained

 Your Insurance Company.

-Does that mean a body shop that is not on your Insurance Company’s preferred list is not good?
+Does that mean a body shop that is not on your Insurance Company’s preferred list not good?

 A professional and reputable auto body repair shop will: